-The Cooperative will read meters on a cycle basis throughout the month.
+The Cooperative will read meters on the last day of each month.
+Bills will include usage from the first calendar day through the last calendar day of the month.
 Bills are due and payable 15 days from the billing date.
 Any unpaid balances are considered delinquent and are subject to a late charge and disconnection.
 Seasonal homes are treated as residential accounts.

 The Horsepower Charge for irrigation accounts will be billed in two installations; half at the start of the season in April, and the second half on your August billing statement.
 Meters will be read monthly April through October and bills for kilowatt hour usage are rendered monthly.
 If an irrigation service is not going to be used for a given season, please contact the office before the April billing statements are sent out.